dasu/soundcloud/README.md

 Requires: soundcloud python wrapper
 Crawls and outputs the url of your follower's favorites in a text file.  (which can then be pasted into jdownloader and mass downloaded)

+soundcloud.sh
+example: bash soundcloud.sh
+Bash script to start soundcrawl.py and if you have a previous output from soundcrawl.py, capture the unique difference of the two and output it, and archive the old output.

 expsound.py
 Requires: soundcloud python wrapper
 Outputs sound url of follower's favorites newer than a specified favorited date.
 Uses soundcloud's experimental API.
 PoC

 TO DO:
 filter by favorited day ~~(probably not possible ;_;)~~ doable with experimental api